 Blueberries are relatively easy to look after.
-Keep the compost moist, but not soggy wet, and don’t allow the compost to dry out.
+Keep the compost moist, but not soaking wet, and don’t allow the compost to dry out.
 If you can, water blueberries with rainwater, not with tap water, unless you have no alternative in a drought (tap water will raise the pH level and blueberries like acidic conditions.

 Ensure the soil has a constant pH of 5.5 or lower, to avoid problems.
 Check the pH of the soil in spring and add sulphur chips if the pH needs to be lowered.
 This shouldn’t be necessary with container-grown plants provided ericaceous fertiliser and rainwater are used.

 Feed container plants every month using a liquid fertiliser formulated for ericaceous (lime-hating) plants, following the manufacturer’s recommendations.

 Pruning is rarely needed in the first two years, but after that you should prune in late February to early March.
 Once you start pruning, you should aim to remove a proportion of old wood every year to keep the plant productive.

 Read more about pruning and growing blueberries

 Plant in moist, well-drained, acidic soil.
 Blueberries prefer light soils rather than heavy clays.
 Choose a sunny, sheltered spot.
 While blueberries are tolerant of shade, better crops (and autumn colour) are obtained in the sun.

 Blueberries are very fussy about soil acidity, and they will not grow well if planted in the wrong type of soil.
 Soil acidity can be measured by a pH meter, which you can buy from DIY stores, or garden centres.
 The pH of your soil needs to be pH 5.5 or lower for blueberries to thrive.
 If your soil is higher than this, you can lower the pH by adding sulphur chips well in advance of planting.

 If your pH is higher than 8, there is little you can do to lower the pH and you’ll be best to plant blueberries in a container.
 Container cultivation is often best if your soil is a heavy clay too.

 While some blueberry cultivars (or types) can produce a good crop on their own, all yield much more heavily if planted near another different cultivar.
 Check the labels on the plants when you buy.

 Growing in containers